How to Start Veggie Seeds

 "For everything you want to know, take a seed and watch it grow"

-My sister, Alana, gave me a card one birthday with this quote on it and it took root in my mind and my heart and I've never forgotten it.
-It is very true.
 You can plant a seed and watch it develop into a plant that will bear you produce, which you can harvest and then prepare for your dinner all in a matter of months.
 Along the way you will also learn everything that the seed needs from you to grow; how much light, what temperature, how deep to plant it, do you start it indoors or outdoors, how much water and when you should feed it.
 These are all things that need to be considered but if you have never tried before, or have failed in the past, don't be alarmed - these are all things we can learn to do, you may not always be successful the first time but start small and grow a little more each year and you will learn 'everything you want to know'.

 Timing is very important.
 You can do everything right with your seeds but if your timing is wrong your seeds will probably die (sorry for the big heavy).
 Obey the timing guidelines for each plant and you are sure to have far greater success.
 It's important to recognize that there are three main planting times for veggies.

-1. March and/or April - Cool Season Crops
+1. March/April - Cool Season Crops

 This planting group includes broad beans, peas, broccoli, cauliflower, cabbage, kale, leeks, spinach, radishes as well as all kinds of lettuce, salad greens, mustard greens and oriental greens.
 These plants love the cool spring weather and often produce before the heat of summer while some can be repeatedly planted through summer.

-2. May /June - Warm Season Crops
+2. May/June - Warm Season Crops